 What is classical conditioning, really?
-Many seem to have a vague idea, especially the part where it involves an old guy named Pavlov and some dogs, but what else?
+Many seem to have a vague idea, especially the part where it involves a guy named Pavlov and some dogs, but what else?
 Why is it often mentioned in dog training circles, and why is it such a big deal?
-The accidental discovery of classical conditioning was actually a huge moment in psychology history, for reasons far beyond being able to make dogs predictably salivate.
-If you’re curious, read ahead to find out more.
+The accidental discovery of classical conditioning was actually a huge moment in psychology history for reasons far beyond being able to make dogs predictably salivate.

 Table of Contents